m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

-# Testing Strategy Infrastructure-Manager
+# Testing Strategy for Infrastructure Manager

 ## Introduction
-This testing strategy describes how the Framefrog team is testing the product `Kyma Infrastructure Manager`.
-It outlines the approach and methodologies to be used for testing all layers of this product to ensure the stability, reliability, and correctness.
+This testing strategy describes how the Framefrog team tests Kyma Infrastructure Manager.
+It outlines the approach and methodologies used for testing all layers of this product to ensure stability, reliability, and correctness.

 ## Testing Methodology